 However, conservation efforts are unlikely to have a significant impact on a species without unified actions, hence the IUCN SSC Conservation Breeding Specialist Group have recently launched a conservation framework titled the “One Plan Approach”.
 This framework outlines an integrated approach to conservation planning, in which all institutions and stakeholders associated with a particular species collaborate to develop a unified management plan [2].
 Despite this, no previous study has attempted to determine how varying conditions across European zoos influence breeding in an extinct-in-the-wild species.
 Successful reintroduction programmes for these species depend exclusively upon ex situ population sustainability, which will be influenced by captive animal welfare [5].
 Therefore, if conservation breeding programmes are to be successful for establishing wild populations, it would be beneficial to determine which particular aspects of enclosure design and husbandry promote optimal breeding success [6].

-The most frequent feature of enclosure design found to influence zoo animal welfare and breeding is the overall land area [7 – dholes; 8 – giant pandas; 9 – Humboldt penguins; 10 – black rhinos; 11 – southern hairy-nosed wombats].
-Aside from space, additional influences on breeding success have included positive effects of mating groupings [12 – red pandas; 13 – striped skunks], social structure [14 – great apes], feeding enrichment [15 – elephants] and colony size [16 – Humboldt penguins; 17 – chinstrap penguins] and negative effects of dominance behaviour between males and females [18 – black rhinos], inter-zoo transfers [19 – elephants], calf separation [19 – elephants], age [15 – elephants; 20 – red wolves; 21 – tigers; 22 – European roe deer; 23 – reindeer; 24 – red-billed choughs; 25 – western lowland gorillas] and public exposure [10, 26 – black rhinos].
+The most frequent feature of enclosure design found to influence zoo animal welfare and breeding is the overall land area (dholes [7]; giant pandas [8]; Humboldt penguins [9]; black rhinos [10]; southern hairy-nosed wombats [11]).
+Aside from space, additional influences on breeding success have included positive effects of mating groupings (red pandas [12]; striped skunks [13]), social structure (great apes [14]), feeding enrichment (elephants [15]) and colony size (Humboldt penguins [16]; chinstrap penguins [17]) and negative effects of dominance behaviour between males and females (black rhinos [18]), inter-zoo transfers (elephants [19]), calf separation (elephants [19]), age (elephants [15]; red wolves [20]; tigers [21]; European roe deer [22]; reindeer [23]; red-billed choughs [24]; western lowland gorillas [25]) and public exposure (black rhinos [10, 26]).
 However, few studies have addressed multiple variables of enclosure design and husbandry across multiple zoos [9], and are often biased by human perspective [6].

 Scimitar-horned oryx (Oryx dammah), hereafter referred to as SHO, once inhabited the semi-arid steppe grasslands of North Africa [27], but were classified as being extinct-in-the-wild in 2000 [28] due to over-hunting, competition with domestic livestock and prolonged drought [29].
 Nevertheless, SHO are a species with realistic prospects of recovery following trial reintroductions over the last 30 years [30] into Tunisia, Senegal, Morocco [29] and Chad [31].
 Further successful conservation breeding is integral to maintaining a sustainable source population that can supply SHO for further releases into their natural habitat.
 SHO are also the second most commonly found antelope in managed populations [29], ensuring sufficient sample size unlike most previous assessments of animal welfare [9].
 We therefore use SHO as a suitable case study for addressing how enclosure design can influence breeding success in extinct-in-the-wild species.